 Can Surgery Cause Erectile Dysfunction?
-Prostate Surgery and ED Explained

-Get ED Treatment Online — Discreet & Fast
+Get Post-Surgical ED Treatment Online

-Why Does Surgery Cause Erectile Dysfunction?
+Start Consultation →Why Does Surgery Cause Erectile Dysfunction?

 Radical Prostatectomy

-The most common surgery-related cause of ED is radical prostatectomy — surgical removal of the prostate gland, typically performed for prostate cancer.
+The most common surgery-related cause of ED is radical prostatectomy — surgical removal of the prostate gland, typically for prostate cancer.
 Two small nerve bundles called the cavernous nerves run along each side of the prostate.
 These nerves carry the signals from the brain that trigger blood flow into the penis and initiate an erection.
+Even when cancer has not invaded these nerves, their close proximity to the prostate means they are at significant risk of stretching, bruising, or inadvertent damage during surgical dissection.

 Other Surgeries That Can Cause ED